 The opposite can be said about vendors.
 If your vendor is too much let them know your limit.
 Ask someone else to assist you with tasks & decisions.

 Keep things professional by setting boundaries.
 Don’t fake the funk to secure the services of your vendor.

 Once you have booked a vendor’s services, you can communicate to solve questions.
 You might have 6-15 months until your wedding date.
 It makes sense to keep in touch with vendors during this period.

-there is a lot of down time so no need to call every week, email a list of questions in bulk
+there is a lot of downtime so there is no need to call every week, email a list of questions in bulk

 Do not stress out if you haven’t heard from your vendors in a long time.
 There might not be much to talk about until a couple of months before the event.
-Find out when they contact you to start planning the details prior to the event date.
+Find out when they contact you to start planning the details before the event date.

 don’t assume your vendors know what you mean by arriving on time

 Asking important questions is also super helpful.
 Some wedding venues don’t allow you to hire outside vendors.

 There is a lot of jargon in the wedding industry.
 You need to be on the same page as your vendors.
 For example, your draping company might ask for room dimensions.
 You give them 53 feet.

 They quote you for 53 feet, but in reality, you wanted your whole room draped.
 You needed 4 walls of 53 feet each.
 You really need a total of 212 feet.